attrib07/Geeknavi-/README.md

 Geeknavi app that automatically summarizes lecture recordings and create a quiz to test your learning from the lecture.

-> The architecture involves interacting with various services such as Google API, OpenAI, Baseten, and Backblaze B2 to transcribe audio, generate notes, and create quiz questions.
+> The architecture involves interacting with various services such as Google  Gemini API, OpenAI/Groq API, Baseten, and Backblaze B2 to transcribe audio, generate notes, and create quiz questions.

 You can check out a demo of the app [here- updating soon]) or Test out with public Link and code : code [here](https://huggingface.co/spaces/Rishabh12j/AI_Powered_Teaching_Assistant).